JairMontenegro/Relational-database/git-notes.md

 git stash pop
 ```

-## 10. View changes in the latest stash
+## 10. View a condensed version of the changes in the latest stash
 To see a condensed version of the changes in the latest stash:
 ```bash
 git stash show